igor-akhmetov/IntelliSenseInfoTest/README.md

 2. Wait until CMake generation is done.
 3. "File | Close Folder".
 4. "File | Open | CMake" on CMakeProj\CMakeLists.txt.
 5. Message box should appear.
+Note the IntelliSense errors in main.cpp.
+The errors disappear when CMake cache is regenerated.